 The escape from reality; it takes you to this brief happy place, where everything will be alright.

-**What would it take for you to quit? ** I would need to be financially and mentally stable.
+I would need to be financially and mentally stable.
 I need my issues and my stress to be over.

 Keenan, 31, Los Angeles, CA, Television Industry